 The first mural, vertical elements carry the core values of the Jordanian Arab Army, underscoring the quality and professionalism that define Jordan’s contributions to peace operations.

-In the second, the columns index the countries where Jordanian peacekeepers have supported relief and stability, whether through medical teams or humanitarian aid.
+In the second, the columns index the countries where Jordanian Peacekeeping Forces have supported relief and stability, whether through medical teams or humanitarian aid.

 Graphically, the eight-meter murals resolve into their complete illustration from the central vantage point.
 Within that unified field, perspective is intentionally “bent”: elements farther from the viewer are modestly enlarged; a deliberate play with scale that prevents visual diminishment and affirms equal significance across values and geographies.
 This calibrated adjustment draws on Old Master strategies, such as Michelangelo’s David, with its intentionally over-scaled head and hands, is a classic example; where proportion is manipulated to read powerfully at a given distance and to heighten dramatic effect.